alirlikh/morse-code/README.md

 # morse-code
-morse code convertor with python affter adding venv or env file for running project use main file.
+morse code convertor with python

+affter adding venv or env directory for running project use main file.